Parasite Killer Found to be an Effective Cancer Treatment

 Parasite Killer Too Found to be Effective Cancer Treatment Candidate

-Researchers have ascertained that the anti-tapeworm drug, nitazoxanide (NTZ), may also hold out hope as a precision therapy for various cancers.
+Researchers have found that the anti-tapeworm drug nitazoxanide (NTZ) may also offer hope as a precision therapy for various cancers.

 Prostate and colon cancer cells contain high amounts of activated beta-catenin, which correlate to treatment-resistant cancer cells and other oncological parameters.
 In a study of the cancer-abetting potential of several non-cancer-designated drugs, a team led by Norwegian scientists discovered that NTZ, a well-known and approved anti-parasite drug, decomposed activated beta-catenin.